ibuildgenius/mca-react-native-sdk/README.md

 # MCA React Native SDK

-An android SDK built natively with kotlin and Jetpack Compose, for buying insurance policies, powered by the mycover.ai platform.
+Our React Native SDK powered by the mycover.ai platform, for buying and managing insurance policies.

 ### Installation